timarcher/Drone/wiki/16-Gimbal-and-Camera/Gimbal-and-Camera.md

 - Connecting to the AirPixel Air Commander Entire R3:
   - Connect to its WiFi hotspot from your PC
   - http://entire/ or http://192.168.10.1/
+- Sony A6500 Camera Configuration
+  - Enable RemoteCtrl function in the Camera menu for the Air Commander IR light to be able to control the menu.
+    - Camera Menu -> Setup (toolbox icon) -> Setup4 screen -> Scroll to the Remote Ctrl setting and make sure it’s set to On.
+  - Turn the camera USB mode to MASS STORAGE.
+    - Camera Menu -> Setup (toolbox icon) -> Setup4 screen -> USB Connection.
+Set to Mass Storage and confirm OK.

 # Supporting Materials